prool/planescape_code/README.md

 Tested on Ubuntu 16.04.

+Tested on Ubuntu 20.04.01 (crypt is gluchit) /prool

+Tested on Debian 11 /prool

 If you want to build a ready-to-run image using docker, see [these instructions](https://github.com/planescape-mud/planescape_docker).

 ### Install packages